harshp7083/DailyUpdate/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are always welcome!
 If you would like to contribute to this project, please follow these steps:

 * Fork the repository.
 * Create a new branch for your feature/bug fix.